Intro #

 “My fear, your wish—both granted.”

 Ah!
-This was…worded so well, but the essence of it, a scene between brother and sister who were once close, seems so tragic.
+This was…worded so well, but the essence of it seems so tragic because it’s a scene between brother and sister who were once close but grew apart.

 What a strange way to say I love you.